bobbybax12/bobbybax12/README.md

-- 👋 Hi, I’m @bobbybax12
+- 👋 Hi, I’m Robert Baxter Jr.
 - 👀 I’m interested in Software Engineering and Business Development!!
-- 🌱 I’m currently learning Data Structures and Algorithms
+- 🌱 I’m currently studying Data Structures and Algorithms for the 2023 internship season
-- 💞️ I’m currently looking to expland my network and obtain an internship for Summer 2023!
+- 💞️ I’m currently looking to expland my network and become a better programmer
 - 📫 Contact me via email at rsb2194@columbia.edu

 <!---